 One Giant Outdoor Café

-To do that, Vilnius turned itself into a vast outdoor café.
-Yes, literally—bars and restaurants were allowed to set up tables at least two meters apart from each other in otherwise busy plazas, squares and other public spaces free of charge.
+The city of Vilnius offered a solution – turning itself into a vast outdoor café by giving away many city’s public spaces, so more people could enjoy dining in safer distances.
+The municipality authorized restaurants to set up tables at least two meters apart from each other in otherwise busy plazas, squares and other public spaces free of charge.